gardener/gardener/docs/concepts/resource-manager.md

 #### Health Checks

-`gardener-resource-manager` can evaluate the health of specific resources, often by consulting the resources' conditions.
+`gardener-resource-manager` can evaluate the health of specific resources, often by consulting their conditions.
 Health check results are regularly updated in the `ResourcesHealthy` condition of the corresponding `ManagedResource`.

 The following object kinds are considered for health checks: